 So the tool that you choose should ideally be easy to work even for people in the business who probably do not have much programming knowledge.

-Most of the current RPA tools comes with drag-and-drop features which helps you develop workflows quickly as well as make any changes needed quickly as well.
+Most of the current RPA tools come with drag-and-drop features which help you develop workflows quickly as well as make any changes needed quickly as well.

-Just as any tool, a robust architecture will help you in the long run.
+Just like any tool, a robust architecture will help you in the long run.

 In terms of RPA, the tool should allow you to separate out the logic and functionality.
 This would help you with the following: